Chunjee/graphicsearch.ahk/docs/en/readme.md

 # graphicsearch.ahk

-A lightning-fast, highly versatile, and powerful screen searching library for AutoHotkey
+A fast, super powerful, and flexible screen searching library for AHK

 ## Alternative to Native AHK Imagesearch

-> GraphicSearch offers a powerful alternative to the native AHK Imagesearch command.
-While the native command requires saved image files, nearly exact image matching, and can be slow and difficult to troubleshoot, GraphicSearch takes a different approach.
-It abstracts the screen into a simplified representation, similar to ASCII art, using characters like 0s and _s.
-This abstraction enables faster matching, easier adjustments to fault tolerance, and more flexibility.
-Unlike AHK ImageSearch, which returns only the first match, GraphicSearch can return all matches, making it more efficient for complex searches.
-Additionally, it avoids the need to recapture the screen image for each search, improving performance when checking multiple graphics.
+The native [AHK Imagesearch](https://www.autohotkey.com/docs/v1/lib/ImageSearch.htm) command has several limitations:
+- Requires image files
+- Needs nearly identical image matching
+- Performs slowly
+- Difficult to troubleshoot
+- Doesn't fit in flow statements
+- Uses OutputVars

+graphicsearch.ahk provides a different approach to image searching.
+Instead of performing a bit-for-bit comparison, it abstracts the screen's image into representative 0's and _'s, similar to ASCII art.

 ### Advantages:
 - **Faster Matching**: Due to abstraction rather than direct comparison.